 There’s a lot to know about bearded dragons if you’re thinking of adding one to your family.
 They’re adorable and make great pets, but they do require a bit of special care.
 If you’re considering making a bearded dragon your new best friend, read on for some tips to help you get started.

 Bearded dragons are omnivores, which means they eat both plants and animals.
 Their diet consists mostly of insects in the wild, but they will also eat small mammals, reptiles, and birds.
-In captivity, they can be fed a diet of commercially-available bearded dragon food, vegetables, and live insects.
+In captivity, they can be fed a diet of commercially available bearded dragon food, vegetables, and live insects.

-As far as how much to feed them, it depends on the age and size of your bearded dragon.
+Regarding how much to feed them, it depends on the age and size of your bearded dragon.
 Juvenile dragons (up to 6 months old) should be offered food once or twice a day, while adult dragons can be fed every other day.
 The amount of food each dragon needs will also vary based on their size; a good rule of thumb is to offer them as much food as they can eat in one sitting.

 What are the housing and temperature requirements for bearded dragons?